mdo/github-buttons/README.md

   frameborder="0" scrolling="0" width="62" height="20"></iframe>
 ```

-Note that the example uses `https://`.
+Note that the examples here use `https://`.
 This is provided via CloudFlare's free Universal SSL offering.
 If you prefer, you can still use `http://`.

 ### Requirements